-An experimental AIDS vaccine made from two older versions has protected people for the first time, reducing the rate of infection by about 30 percent, researchers said on Thursday.
+An experimental AIDS vaccine made from two older versions has made major progress in finding an effective way to combat the illness, researchers said on Thursday.

 The vaccine is a combination of Sanofi-Pasteur's ALVAC canary pox vaccine and the failed HIV vaccine AIDSVAX, made by a San Francisco company called VaxGen and now owned by the nonprofit Global Solutions for Infectious Diseases.

 The trial was sponsored by the U.S. army and conducted by the Thai Ministry of Public Health.
 Officials from the two countries told a news conference in Bangkok the risk of infection had been cut by 31.2 percent among 16,402 volunteers.